wangjunxiao/Interpretable-Federated-Learning/README.md

-To ensure that Federated Learning (FL) gains widespread acceptance, a balance between performance, privacy-preservation, and interpretability is crucial, especially in critical fields like finance and healthcare.
+To gain widespread acceptance, Federated Learning (FL) must balance performance, privacy-preservation, and interpretability, particularly in critical fields such as finance and healthcare.
+As a result, there is a high demand for interpretable FL (IFL) that can address these concerns.
+IFL is more challenging than current interpretable methods designed for centralized machine learning, primarily due to the invisibility of local data.

 ## Survey Paple